tldr-pages/tldr/pages/common/svn-changelist.md

 > Associate a changelist with a set of files.
 > More information: <http://svnbook.red-bean.com/en/1.7/svn.advanced.changelists.html>.

-- Add files to a changelist.
-If a changelist with that name does not exist, create one:
+- Add files to a changelist, creating the changelist if it does not exist:

 `svn changelist {{changelist_name}} {{path/to/file1}} {{path/to/file2}}`